prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ## How Mining Works

 Cryptocurrencies consist of blocks of transaction.
-This is known as the blockchain.Each time a transaction takes place, the public blockchain is updated.
+This is known as the blockchain.
+Each time a transaction takes place, the public blockchain is updated.

 Miners put the transaction through a process in which they take the information and apply a formula to it.
 The end result is a sequence of letters and numbers that is far shorter than the original transaction.
 This is called a hash.